 Our projections of revenues and incoming cash flows are substantially dependent upon BARDA/HHS reimbursement for the costs related to our peramivir program.
-We are subject to an annual review by BARDA/HHS pursuant to which BARDA/HHS may determine to eliminate funding for the peramivir program.
-If BARDA/HHS were to eliminate, reduce or delay the funding for this program or disallow some of our incurred costs, we would have to obtain additional funding for development of this drug candidate or significantly reduce or stop the development effort.
+If BARDA/HHS were to eliminate (a possibility after our collaborative FDA and BARDA/HHS meetings in the first half of 2013), reduce or delay the funding for this program or disallow some of our incurred costs, we would have to obtain additional funding for continued development or regulatory registration of this product candidate or significantly reduce or stop the development effort.
 Further, BARDA/HHS may challenge actions that we have taken or may take under our contract, which could negatively impact our operating results and cash flows.

-In contracting with BARDA/HHS, we are subject to various U.S. government contract requirements, including general clauses for a cost-reimbursement research and development contract, which may limit our reimbursement or, if we are found to be in violation, could result in contract termination.
+In contracting with BARDA/HHS, we are subject to various U.S. Government contract requirements, including general clauses for a cost-reimbursement research and development contract, which may limit our reimbursement or if we are found to be in violation could result in contract termination.

-U.S. government contracts typically contain extraordinary provisions which would not typically be found in commercial contracts.
+U.S. Government contracts typically contain extraordinary provisions which would not typically be found in commercial contracts.
 For instance, government contracts permit unilateral modification by the government, interpretation of relevant regulations (i.e., federal acquisition regulation clauses), and the ability to terminate without cause.
-In addition, U.S. government contracts are subject to an in process review, where the U.S. government will review the project and will consider its options under the contract.
+In addition, U.S. Government contracts are subject to an in-process review, where the U.S. Government will review the project and will consider its options under the contract.
 As such, we may be at a disadvantage as compared to other commercial contracts.
-U.S. government contracts are subject to audit and modification by the government at its sole discretion.
-If the government terminates its contract with us for its convenience or if we default by failing to perform in accordance with the contract schedule and terms, significant negative impact on our cash flows and operations could result.
+U.S. Government contracts are subject to audit and modification by the government at its sole discretion.
+If the U.S. Government terminates its contract with us for its convenience, or if we default by failing to perform in accordance with the contract schedule and terms, significant negative impact on our cash flows and operations could result.